Beer Braised Lamb Chops are cooked with beer and served with the most delicious gravy! This lamb chop recipe is a total comfort food dinner!

 What Can You Serve With These Lamb Chops?

 Anything you like, really.
 But we love making our favorite Sausage Stuffing with this lamb chop recipe, or any type of potato recipe like these Homemade Shoestring French Fries or Slow Cooker Mashed Potatoes.

 Anything that’s going to help you get in there and soak up that delicious, creamy gravy.

-How Do You Cook Lamb Chops?
+How Do You Cook This Lamb Recipe?

 These are loin lamb chops so there’s going to be a little more meat here than rib lamb chops.